maestrooo/metaobject-repository/README.md

 }
 ```

 ### Roadmap

 * Adding a translation repository to make it easier to translate metaobjects.
 * Adding a `bulkUpsert` method to upsert a high number of objects using a long standing job.
 * Add an `export` method to the repository to export up to 250 metaobjects.
 * Add a `bulkExport` method to export any number of metaobjects, using the bulk API.
+* Find a way to add a `useDirectAccess` method.
+Right now, it seems that due to some exports done in the repository, this does not work.